If your Universal Credit is stopped or reduced

 - some fines

-Your Universal Credit will be reduced by 5% of your basic ‘standard allowance’ for most third party deductions - more money can be taken for some debts.
-For example, for rent arrears a deduction of between 10% and 20% can be taken.
+Your Universal Credit will be reduced by 5% of your basic 'standard allowance' for most third party deductions - more money can be taken for some debts.
+For example, for rent arrears.

 You'll never get more than 3 third party deductions at a time and in most cases no more than 40% of your standard allowance can be taken.

-You should talk to an expert adviser at your nearest Citizens Advice if you think you won’t have enough money to live on because of a deduction.
-An adviser can help you budget, ask the DWP to change their decision or make an appeal if suitable.
+Contact your nearest Citizens Advice if you think you won't have enough money to live on.
+An adviser can help you budget and ask the DWP to change their decision or make an appeal if suitable.
 For example, you might be able to appeal how much they're taking off your Universal Credit for rent arrears.

 If you think your payment is wrong

-You should contact the Universal Credit helpline or ask for an explanation using your online account if you have one, if:
+You should call the Universal Credit helpline or ask for an explanation using your online account if you have one.
+You should do this if:

 - your payment is less than you expected and you haven't been told why